Gcenx/wine-on-mac/README.md

 ```
 brew cask install xquartz wine-staging
 ```
 The above command will install `XQuartz` and the most recent `wine-staging` pkg available on winehq but it will also add `wine` for use in `Terminal` meaning you no longer need to launch the installed __Wine Staging__ app each time you want to access wine.
+__Please Note__
+Only a single wine package can be installed using `brew`

 ### How to manually install wine on mac using Winehq releases;
-Grab a [wine package](https://dl.winehq.org/wine-builds/macosx/download.html) usually using the latest `wine-devel` is recommended, but most agree it's best to use the latest `wine-staging` due to additinal patches.
+Grab a [wine package](https://dl.winehq.org/wine-builds/macosx/download.html) usually using the latest `wine-devel` is recommended, but most agree it's best to use the latest `wine-staging` due to additional patches.
-If your intention is to have a more stable envirument use `wine-stable`
+If your intention is to have a more stable environment use `wine-stable`

 The above is the __Winehq__ way to install wine on mac but that makes it cumbersome to use considering you must launch the `Wine Stable`, `Wine Devel` or `Wine Staging` app each time to get access to wine within `Terminal`
 &NewLine;